davidlpoole/spotify-api-test/README.md

-# Project Name
+# Testing the Spotify API

-Brief description of your project.
+Get audio features of an artists top tracks for further analysis

 ## Getting Started